tripheo0412/GALAX-SEE/README.md

 # GALAX-SEE

-This is an AR project which replicate exactly a solar systems (with self orbit and ellipse trajectory),also you can share the experience in the same environment with other device through
+This is an AR project which replicates exactly a solar systems (with self orbiting and ellipse trajectory), also you can share the experience in the same environment with other devices

 ## Getting Started